gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.2.6 =
+* Added: Added option "Mobile menu" - "Show Woo minicart" that will be enable to show the Woocomerce minicart on the mobile.
+* Fix: Fixed bug with "Submenu appearance style" - "Animate from bottom".
+* Fix: Bug with "Change Top level menu background color" when submenu is opened", there were cases when the color did not return to the default after closing all submenus.
+* Fix: Added default styles for all menu links that remove the underline style for links in all states as hover, active, focus, visited.

+= 2.2.5.3 =
+* HotFix: Added an additional check of the preset options for number type in order to exclude operations with values ​​outside the minimum and maximum values.
+This also improves compatibility with presets created in the earlier versions of Groovy Menu Free.
+* Fix: Preventing early closing of dropdown items for search and Woocomerce minicart.

 = 2.2.5.2 =
 * HotFix: Fixed dropdown behavior when "Show submenu - On click" option is enabled.